 It’s a major concern to most trekkers.
 If you are traveling to a higher elevation, your body should remain hydrated.
 Ongoing to the higher elevation, the amount of oxygen goes on decreasing.
 So, consult with the doctor about such an issue before you go for the Annapurna circuit trek.

 Weather and Temperature

 The weather around the Annapurna region is unpredictable.
 The temperature changes drastically.
 Thus, weather and temperature affect your trek and bring difficulties during your trekking journey.
 October to November is considered the best months for the Annapurna Circuit trek.

 We recommend you to start with simple exercises moving towards the professional programs.
 Focus on exercises on leg strength and flexibility.
-If you are solo trekker, it is the most for you to do some exercises earlier the trek.
+If you are a solo trekker, it is the most for you to do some exercises earlier in the trek.
 The Annapurna circuit trek becomes adventurous only when you are physically prepared for it.